Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

 ![](img/1_controller.png)

-- Move the camera to a more convenient location for viewing the robot, e.g. assign the Main Camera's Position to `(0, 1.8, -0.8)`, and the Rotation to `(45, 0, 0)` in the Inspector.
+- Move the camera to a more convenient location for viewing the robot, e.g. assign the Main Camera's Position to PLACEHOLDER `(0, 1.8, -0.8)`, and the Rotation to `(45, 0, 0)` in the Inspector.

 - Press Play.
 If everything imported correctly, no errors should appear in the Console window.
 The robot arm should stay “mounted” to the table, and nothing should fall through the floor.